Table of contents

 Sydney property market update

-At Metropole Sydney we’re finding that strategic investors and homebuyers are back actively looking to upgrade, picking the eyes out of the market.
+At Metropole Sydney we’re finding that strategic investors and homebuyers are still actively looking to upgrade, picking the eyes out of the market.

-As we look ahead to Sydney's property market in 2025, it's clear that certain types of residential investments will outperform others, fuelled by demographic shifts, evolving lifestyle preferences, and economic factors.
+It's likely that certain types of properties will outperform others in Sydney in 2026 fuelled by demographic shifts, evolving lifestyle preferences, and economic factors.

 Family Homes in Premium Suburbs